jsommers/someta/README.md

 Automatic collection of network measurement metadata.

-This is a complete rewrite of SoMeta in golang.
+This is a complete rewrite of SoMeta in go.

-The command line will basically be like that with the Python version (only faster, right?)

 Changes
 -------

 Changes from the earlier Python version of SoMeta:

  * Because of Go's command-argument handling, flags to someta cannot be written like `-Mcpu`, but must rather be written as `-M=cpu` or `-M cpu`.
  * CPU affinity is not yet implemented
  * Metadata structure is changed to permit a less tightly-coupled architecture between the someta main and monitors
-   * Analysis and plotting tools are not yet revised to account for these changes
+   * The plotting tool hasn't been updated yet to handle these changes, though the basic analysis tool has been updated.
  * There's even more rich data collected about the system when someta starts up
- * RTT monitor isn't finished yet
- * I'm sure there are other changes I'm forgetting :-(

 Examples
 --------

-Needs to be updated
+Here's an example with turning on all monitors (io, netstat, cpu, mem, rtt):

+    sudo ./someta -M=io,disk0 -M=netstat,en0 -M=cpu -M=me -M=rtt,type=hoplimited,dest=149.43.80.25,maxttl=3,interface=en0 -R 1m -F 20s -f fulltest -l -m 1s -w 2s -v -c "sleep 150"

+Type `./someta -h` for a list of command line options and their defaults.

 License
 -------